HQ20/contracts/contracts/drafts/lists/README-RankedList.md

 ## Usage

-`OrderedList.sol`: Doubly Linked List, sorted by `rank` descending from the head.
+`RankedList.sol`: Doubly Linked List, sorted by `rank` descending from the head.
 * constructor: Creates an empty list.
 * `function get(uint256 _id)`: Retrieves the Object denoted by `_id`.
 * `function findRank(uint256 _rank)`: Return the id of the first Object with a lower or equal `_rank`, starting from the head.